SartajVirdi/Retrieval_QA_Service/security.md

 **In scope**
 - Source code in this repository (FastAPI app, retrieval/indexing logic).
 - Docker image built from the provided `Dockerfile`.
-- Public deployments of this service under our control (e.g., Render).
+- Public deployments of this service under our control (e.g., Koyeb).

 **Out of scope**
 - Third-party models and APIs (e.g., OpenRouter, Anthropic/GPT backends).